-At SMFG and SMBC, the verifications of the assessments of scenarios using internal loss data, external loss data, and BEICFs (hereinafter, "3 data elements") are implemented periodically.
-Specifically, SMFG and SMBC use these data and information and use them to determine, periodically, whether there are any scenarios that have been omitted and whether the assessments of the scenarios are appropriate to ensure the completeness and appropriateness of the scenarios.
+At SMFG and SMBC, the verifications of the assessments of scenarios using internal loss data, external loss data, and BEICFs (hereinafter, "3 data elements") are implemented quarterly.
+Specifically, SMFG and SMBC use these data and information and use them to determine, on a quarterly basis, whether there are any scenarios that have been omitted and whether the assessments of the scenarios are appropriate to ensure the completeness and appropriateness of the scenarios.